 There are lot of things to think when you’re planning each shot.
 You need to think about the individual shots, and how they’ll fit together.
+How you set up, light and film your shot is called cinematography.

 What will be in the shot and how big will it be?